melvinwi/EDWCI/README.md

 * DONE! allow for reuseable sql in transform tests

+* DONE! dictionary test supports CamelCase as default or --u flag for underscore delimter

 * allow for reuseable sql in view tests (awaiting confirmation of use case)

 * support NOT_NULL in test_generate.js